Finance News

 Understanding Account Statements and Balances

 Your monthly statement isn't just a formality.
 It shows all transactions, fees, and interest earned.
 The available balance is what you can spend right now, while the current balance includes pending items.
 Discrepancies here cause most overdrafts.
-Always track your available balance via the bank's app, not just the current balance.
+Always track your available balance via the bank's app, not just the current balance.what is a checking account

 Checking vs. Savings Account: Key Differences You Need to Know